astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_airflow-alerts.md

 - [SendGrid](https://sendgrid.com/)
 - [Amazon SES](https://aws.amazon.com/ses/)

-For step-by-step instructions on how to integrate either of these two services with Astronomer, refer to the steps below.
-If your team prefers another email delivery tool, you're more than free to use it.
+Step-by-step instructions on how to integrate these two services with Astronomer are provided below, but you can use any SMTP service for this purpose.

 > **Note:** By default, email alerts for process failures are sent whenever individual tasks fail.
 To receive only 1 email per DAG failure, refer to the Limit Alerts to the DAG Level topic below.
-For more information and best practices on Airflow alerts, refer to our Guide on [Error Notifications in Airflow](https://www.astronomer.io/guides/error-notifications-in-airflow/).
+For more information and best practices on Airflow alerts, read [Error Notifications in Airflow](https://www.astronomer.io/guides/error-notifications-in-airflow/).

 ### Integrate SendGrid with Astronomer

-[SendGrid](https://sendgrid.com/) is an email delivery service that's easy to set up to support Airflow task-level alerts.
-In terms of cost, SendGrid grants users 40,000 free emails within the first 30 days of an account opening and 100 emails per day after that at no cost.
-This should be more than enough to cover alerts when a task fails or retries, though you may want to consider upgrading your account if you're running Airflow at a significant scale.
+[SendGrid](https://sendgrid.com/) is an email delivery service that's easy to set up for Airflow task-level alerts.
+A free SendGrid account grants users 40,000 free emails within the first 30 days of an account opening and 100 emails per day after that.
+This should be more than enough emails for most alerting use cases.

 To get started with SendGrid: